FrancoRosa/library-js/README.md

 # Library
-An excercise from the Odin Project
+An exercise from the Odin Project